Salty Slang from Bristol Bay’s Commercial Fishing Fleet

 3) Wall o’ Fish

-When 40 million wild salmon funnel into Bristol Bay from all across the North Pacific Ocean, the peak of the migration brings a terrific number of fish each summer.
-The run begins with a trickle, and it ends with a trickle, but at the peak of the run the fish seem to come all at once, like a wall o’ fish.
+When many tens of millions of wild salmon funnel into Bristol Bay from all across the North Pacific Ocean, the peak of the migration brings a terrific number of fish each summer.
+The run begins with a trickle, and it ends with a trickle, but at the peak of the run the fish seem to come all at once—like a wall o’ fish.

 Most commercial fishing boats in Bristol Bay are relatively small, family-owned vessels known as drift boats.
 The raingear-clad men and women who captain and crew these 32-foot vessels are known, rather affectionately, as drifters.